christopherhuntley/is135-docs/NutscapeAndExploder/Part1.md

  ![Publish Button](images/PublishButton.png)

 * In the publish dialog (popup form), give the repository a useful description and then push it to GitHub.

   ![Publish Dialog](images/PublishDialog.png)

  The repository should now move from **Other** to **GitHub** in the repo lists in GitHub Desktop.
 You will also find an empty repository on your GitHub account.
+That's okay.

-**2. Create and commit a workable copy of the source code.**
+**2. Create and commit a working copy of the source code.**

-* Using Chrome or Firefox, search for a website with the text "Welcome to Netscape" from Mosaic Communications.
+* Using Chrome or Firefox, search for a web page with the text "Welcome to Netscape" from Mosaic Communications.
 The page should look something like this:

   ![Welcome to Netscape](images/welcome-html-1994.png)

-  It was part of one of the first commercial websites and home to the makers of the Netscape Navigator browser.
+  This page was part of one of the first commercial websites and home to the makers of the Netscape Navigator browser.
 There was more to the site, of course.
-Just point your browser to http://home.mcom.com to see the rest of the site.
+Just point your browser to http://home.mcom.com to see the rest.
 The company, which eventually became Netscape Communications, was sold to AOL back in the late 1990s.
 AOL continues to host the site because of its historical value.
 If you go to http://mcom.com you will be redirected to a copy of AOL's home page.
 * Select`view source` from the Web Developer Toolbar.
 In Chrome that's in the toolbar's `Tools` menu.
 In Firefox it should be visible on the right of the toolbar.

   ![View Source Tool in Chrome](images/ViewSource.png)

-  The result should look like this:
+  The source code should look like this:

   ![HTML Source](images/ViewSourceHtml.png)